By Grainger Editorial Staff 6/29/20

-I interface with bands as they show up.
-You know, you find out what they're gonna need, what their instruments are, what they need, what kind of mic's they need, etc., etc. Maybe what they want people to hear out front in the mix.
-What they wanna hear on stage.
-I was a guy hanging out, playing music, and some friends of mine, who owned a club back in Alabama, which is where I grew up, asked me to be their sound guy at a venue they had just bought.
-And their booking person, so that was a long time ago.
-And I just started doing it and kept going.
-And then I moved here to Chicago, met some people, and it continued.
+I interface with bands as they show up [to the venue].
+You find out what they're going need [from a sound perspective], what their instruments are, [other equipment they might] need and what kind of microphones they use.
+[I also find out] what they want people to hear out front in the mix and what they want to hear [when they are] on stage.
+I was a guy hanging out playing music and some friends of mine, who owned a club back in Alabama where I grew up, asked me to be their sound guy at a venue they had just bought.
+[I was also] their booking person.
+That was a long time ago.
+I just started doing [the sound] and kept going [from there].
+Then I moved here to Chicago, met some people and [doing sound] continued.